rohshall/jreadings/README.md

 ### Deployment

-Just copy the src folder and pom.xml to the JBoss EWS - Tomcat 7 application created by Openshift.
+1. Copy the src folder and pom.xml to the JBoss EWS - Tomcat 7 application created by Openshift.
+2. Make sure tomcat's lib directory has postgresql driver jar

 ### connection pooling (applicable, if you want to test it on a local servlet container)